AymanZahran/AzureMachineLearningAppCICD/README.md

 # Overview

-By this project, you will be able to provision Azure Machine Learning Web App and building your CI-CD pipeline which can build, test and deploy your code on your App Service with every commit
+By this project, you will be able to provision Azure Machine Learning Web App and building your CI-CD pipeline which can build, test and deploy your code on your App Service on Microsoft Azure with every commit

 ## Project Plan